413J4NDR0/kartesian/README.md

 This was my first time working with JavaScript, but I spent a significant amount of time in the final weeks of the project refactoring the code for generalizability and would like to continue that work now.

+Admittedly, this work was inspired by amCharts, although I take a different approach that emphasizes data visualization; if you are looking for a production ready chart mapping software you should check there library.

 ## To-Do
 * Migrate the SVG handler from Raphaël JS to the newer Snap SVG
 * Use a database backend for information from a particular country
 * General Refactoring

+## Libraries
+* JQuery
+* Raphaël (will be migrated to Snap SVG at some point)
+* Velocity